temporalio/documentation/blog/2021-08-06-oss-startups-podcast.md

 We actually had a real case when we had a user who was running a production workload using our open source and they using backend.
 But they misconfigured Cassandra and got data corruption.
 It wasn't a problem of Cassandra or Temporal, they just misconfigured it by accident.
 And when we were trying to help them we suggest, "Maybe we just give you a cluster in Temporal Cloud?" **Within one hour they just switched their whole production workload to our cloud without changing any code.** They only had to change configuration parameters and add certificates for mTLS to be able to connect to Temporal Cloud.

 That's why our cloud offering is very seamless for people to migrate to.
 And then the real benefits are from us running the actual cluster for you.
 Especially at large-scale it can be very difficult to run high workload clusters.

+> Note: If you're interested in Temporal Cloud, you can check out our first public case study with [Descript](/blog/descript-case-study), and [sign up for our wait list](https://docs.temporal.io/#cloud).

 ## Pricing